• Skip to main content

 Trump administration dismantling the OOI system.
 Video: NPR

-‘The decision to descope aligns with NSF’s wider strategy of a nimbler approach to prioritise support for evolving scientific priorities and emerging technologies, as well as smart lifecycle management within its research infrastructure portfolio,’ said England.
+According to NSF head of media affairs, Mike England, the original decision to descope ‘aligns with NSF’s wider strategy of a nimbler approach to prioritise support for evolving scientific priorities and emerging technologies, as well as smart lifecycle management within its research infrastructure portfolio’.

 Some have suspected that the move to ‘descope’ the OOI system is to appease fossil fuel companies.
 ‘Fossil fuel is heating our oceans by the zettajoule, so Trump’s corrupt fossil fuel stooges want to turn off the monitors,’ said Democrat from Rhode Island, Senator Sheldon Whitehouse.